 On May 24, 2016, the Company entered into an At The Market Offering Agreement (the "ATM Agreement") with H.C.
-Wainwright & Co., LLC (the "Sales Agent"), to create an at the market equity program under which the Company can from time to time offer and sell up to 1,319,289 shares of its Common Stock through the Sales Agent.
-On February 21, 2017, the Company authorized the Sales Agent to restart sales under the ATM Agreement for maximum aggregate gross proceeds of up to \$3,285,798.
-During the first quarter of 2017, the Company sold 642,150 shares of Common Stock under this agreement for total net proceeds to the Company, after deducting the placement agent fees and offering expenses, of approximately \$1.8 million.
-No further shares of Common Stock were sold pursuant to the ATM Agreement.
+Wainwright & Co., LLC (the "Sales Agent"), to create an at the market equity program under which the Company could from time to time offer and sell up to 87,952 shares of its Common Stock through the Sales Agent.
 The ATM Agreement terminated automatically pursuant to its terms on May 24, 2019.

-On June 14, 2017, the Company completed a public offering of 5,336,667 shares of Common Stock and 1,995 shares of Series B Preferred Stock (convertible into 1,330,000 shares of Common Stock), along with warrants to purchase 6,666,667 shares of Common Stock.
+On June 14, 2017, the Company completed a public offering of 355,777 shares of Common Stock and 1,995 shares of Series B Preferred Stock (convertible into 88,666 shares of Common Stock), along with warrants to purchase 444,443 shares of Common Stock.
+Following the 1-for-15 reverse stock split effected on August 30, 2019, the shares underlying these warrants were adjusted to reflect the reverse stock split and rounded up to the nearest whole share in accordance with their terms.
+The offering was priced at \$22.50 per share of Common Stock (or share of Common Stock issuable upon conversion of a share of Series B Convertible Preferred Stock) and warrant.
 The total net proceeds to the Company from the offering, after deducting the placement agent fees and offering expenses, were approximately \$8.8 million.
-Additionally, the investors received, for each share of Common Stock, or for each share of Common Stock issuable upon conversion of a share of Series B Preferred Stock purchased in the public offering, warrants to purchase one share of Common Stock at an exercise price of \$1.50 per share, which totaled warrants to purchase an aggregate of 6,666,667 shares of Common Stock.
+Additionally, the investors received, for each share of Common Stock, or for each share of Common Stock issuable upon conversion of a share of Series B Preferred Stock purchased in the public offering, warrants to purchase one share of Common Stock at an exercise price of \$22.50 per share, which totaled warrants to purchase an aggregate of 444,443 shares of Common Stock.
 The warrants issued to investors became initially exercisable immediately upon issuance and terminate on June 14, 2022, five years following the date of issuance.
-Concurrently with the closing of the public offering, a holder elected to convert 675 shares of Series B Preferred Stock into 450,000 shares of Common Stock.
-Subsequently, on June 15, 2017 and April 9, 2018, holders converted 1,320 shares of Series B Preferred stock into 880,000 shares of Common Stock.
+As of September 30, 2019, holders of the Series B Preferred Stock had converted all 1,995 shares of Series B Preferred Stock into an aggregate of 88,666 shares of Common Stock.